acronis/perfkit/acronis-db-bench/README.md

-      --profiler-port=                     open profiler on given port (e.g. 6060) (default: 0) --describe                           describe what test is going to do --describe-all                       describe all the tests
-      --explain                            prepend the test queries by EXPLAIN ANALYZE -q, --query=                             execute given query, one can use:
+      --profiler-port=                     open profiler on given port (e.g. 6060) (default: 0) --describe                           describe what test is going to do --describe-all                       describe all the tests -q, --query=                             execute given query, one can use:
                                            {CTI} - for random CTI UUID
                                            {TENANT} - randon tenant UUID